-In nine\ out of 34 LSGIs test checked in audit, interest bearing securities (NSCs.
+In nine out of 34 LSGIs test checked in audit, interest bearing securities (NSCs.
 FDs etc) worth Rs.5.46 lakh received from contractors during the period 2003-04 to 2007-08 towards security deposit in respect of 41 works were filed in the concerned work files/vouchers or separately without keeping them under safe custody.
 Para 15.6.1 of the KPWA code stipulates maintenance of a register of interest bearing securities (Form KPW 81) to watch the receipt and disposal of interest bearing securities received towards security deposit from contractors.
 No such register was maintained by the above LSGIs.
 These securities were to be returned to the contractors etc. on successful completion of works failing which the LSGIs were bound to compensate for any loss of such securities.
-In the absence of maintenance of the register of interest bearing securities received and returned in these LSGIs.
+In the absence of maintenance of the register of interest bearing securities, audit could not ascertain the quantum of securities received and returned in these LSGIs.